 Benchmark is committed to sustainability across our entire business.
-Our Board and its Nominating, Sustainability and Governance Committee (updated in 2021 from the "Nominating and Governance Committee") sponsor management's efforts to integrate environmental, social, and governance (ESG) principles into Benchmark's business strategy in ways that optimize opportunities to make positive impacts while advancing long-term financial and reputational goals.
-Our approach to environmental sustainability and addressing climate change seeks to balance short-term and long-term solutions and considers the interests of our stakeholders in our everyday actions.
+Our Board and its Nominating, Sustainability and Governance Committee sponsor management's efforts to integrate environmental, social, and governance (ESG) principles into Benchmark's business strategy in ways that optimize opportunities to make positive impacts while advancing long-term financial and reputational goals.
+Our approach to environmental sustainability seeks to balance short-term and long-term solutions and considers the interests of our stakeholders in our everyday actions.
 While our core competencies are innovative product design, engineering services, technology solutions, and advanced manufacturing services, ultimately our business is about people - our customers, our employees, our investors, and our communities.
 It is with this in mind that we developed the four tenets of our ESG strategy.

-In 2020, we broadened our focus and established an ESG/ Sustainability Council, which is responsible for leading our ESG strategy and monitoring our corporate social responsibility and environmental sustainability initiatives.
-In addition, the ESG/ Sustainability Council oversees Benchmark's sustainability disclosures, including the production of its 2020 SASB Fact Sheet as well as our recently released 2023 Sustainability Report (see www.bench.com/sustainability).
+The Company's Sustainability Council is responsible for leading our sustainability strategy and monitoring our corporate social responsibility and environmental sustainability initiatives.
+In addition, the Sustainability Council oversees Benchmark's sustainability disclosures, including the production of its Sustainability Report (see www.bench.com/sustainability).

-The ESG/Sustainability Council includes cross-functional leadership and oversight from Finance, Operations, Human Resources, Facilities, Supply Chain, Marketing and Communications, Quality and Regulatory Compliance, and Legal.
-Additionally, seven work groups have been established across the organization to work on ESG/Sustainability areas enterprise-wide and across business lines.
+The Sustainability Council includes cross-functional leadership and oversight from Finance, Operations, Human Resources, Facilities, Supply Chain, Marketing and Communications, Quality and Regulatory Compliance, and Legal.
+Additionally, six work groups have been established across the organization to work on Sustainability areas enterprise-wide and across business lines.
 These work groups include: a change management/communication work group, Responsible Business Alliance ("RBA)"/EcoVadis work group, a customer-focused work group, an environmental responsibility work group, a governance work group, and work groups for each of the four tenets of our ESG strategy: Environmental Responsibility, Our People, Our Community and Governance.
 The Nominating, Sustainability and Governance Committee of our Board of Directors oversees these efforts and assesses our performance against our agreed to objectives.
-Our executive leadership team is also tasked with driving results in these areas given the strategic importance of our ESG/Sustainability initiatives.

-In 2023, the Company also created the role of Global Director of Sustainability, which leads programs to support our global Sustainability strategy and further operationalize sustainability initiatives throughout our organization.
-The Director reports to the SVP, General Counsel and CLO, with dotted line reporting to the VP, Quality Assurance Regulatory Affairs and additional direction from the ESG/Sustainability Steering Committee.
+The Company's Global Director of Sustainability, who leads programs to support our global sustainability strategy and further operationalize sustainability initiatives throughout our organization, reports to the SVP, General Counsel and Chief Legal Officer, with dotted line reporting to the VP, Quality Assurance Regulatory Affairs, and receives additional direction from the Sustainability Steering Committee.

-Through our sustainability reporting, we communicate transparently how we prioritize and approach the topics most relevant to our business.
-Against this backdrop, we have, with the assistance of outside ESG expertise, performed an assessment of key indicators and engaged with our internal and external stakeholders on ESG topics to help further inform our future direction and priorities.
-The four tenets of our ESG strategy are shown at right:
+Through our sustainability reporting, we communicate transparently about how we prioritize and approach the topics most relevant to our business.
+Against this backdrop, we have, with the assistance of outside expertise, performed an assessment of key indicators and engaged with our internal and external stakeholders on sustainability topics to help further inform our future direction and priorities.
+The four tenets of our strategy are shown at right:

-Our commitment to ESG and these tenets is both a strategic and operational imperative as we build a sustainable infrastructure across the Company.
-Our four tenets arose from a priority-based approach to ESG disclosure, in line with best practices.
-In the fall of 2023, Benchmark updated its ESG strategy and priorities - examining a range of key stakeholders, including investors, customers, employees, and ESG rating organizations and by studying industry peers.
-Our analysis of ESG topics continues to strive for alignment with each of the Global Reporting Initiative Standards, the Task Force on Climate-Related Financial Disclosures, the 17 United Nations Sustainable Development Goals, as well as the Sustainability Accounting Standards Board (SASB) Electronic Manufacturing Services & Original Design Manufacturing Sustainability Accounting Standard.
+Our commitment to these tenets is both a strategic and operational imperative as we build a sustainable infrastructure across the Company.
+Our four tenets arose from a priority-based approach to disclosure, in line with best practices.
+In the fall of 2023, Benchmark updated its sustainability strategy and priorities - examining a range of key stakeholders, including investors, customers, employees, and ESG rating organizations and by studying industry peers.
+Our analysis of sustainability topics continues to strive for alignment with each of the Global Reporting Initiative Standards, the Task Force on Climate-Related Financial Disclosures, the 17 United Nations Sustainable Development Goals, as well as the Sustainability Accounting Standards Board Electronic Manufacturing Services & Original Design Manufacturing Sustainability Accounting Standard.

-ESG OVERSIGHT
+SUSTAINABILITY OVERSIGHT